ChinaNetCloud/nc-backup-py/docs/DECRYPTION.md

 ### Decrypting a single file:

+* The backup files are encrypted with keys located at `/etc/nc-backup-py/key_file`.

 * Download the files to you computer (ex:`/opt/backup/restore`)
   ```bash
   $ mkdir -p /opt/backup/restore # If /opt/backup/restore is not present